 - Click right here for added BI Prime tales.

-Albert Edwards has viewed this playbook
+Albert Edwards has viewed this playbook sooner than.

 The global strategist at Societe Generale is drawing attention to the proven fact that stock costs are working a long way sooner than the enlighten profits that companies are turning in.